kibook/s1kd-tools/tools/s1kd-brexcheck/README.md

 ===========

-The *s1kd-brexcheck* tool validates S1000D CSDB objects using the context, SNS, and/or notation rules of one or multiple BREX (Business Rules EXchange) data modules.
+The *s1kd-brexcheck* tool validates S1000D CSDB objects using the context, SNS, and/or notation rules of one or multiple Business Rules EXchange (BREX) data modules.
 All errors are displayed with the &lt;objectUse&gt; message, the line number, and a representation of the invalid XML tree.